 1. Output channel is not part of the training

 In the reinforcement learning (RL) path to AGI, we wind up creating a system consisting of a world-model attached to an output channel that reaches out into the world and does useful things, and we optimize this whole system.
 By contrast, in the Self-Supervised Learning path to AGI, we wind up by default with more-or-less just a bare world model.
 At least, that's the way I'm thinking about it.
-I mean, sure, it has an output channel in the sense that it can output predictions for masked bits of a file, but that's incidental, not really part of the AGI's primary intended function, like answering questions or doing things.
+I mean, sure, it has an output channel in the sense that it can output predictions for masked bits of a file, but that's incidental, not really part of the AGI's primary intended function, i.e. answering questions or doing things.
 We obviously need some sort of more useful output, but whatever that output is, it's not involved in the training.
 This opens up some options in the design space that haven't been well explored.

 My last post, The Self-Unaware AI Oracle, is a rather extreme example of that, where we would try to build a world model that not only has no knowledge that it is attached to an output channel, but doesn't even know it exists as an information-processing system!
 My (admittedly vague) proposal for that was to isolate the world-model from any reflective information about how the world-model is being built and analyzed.
 This is an extreme example, and after further thought I now think it's entirely unnecessary, but I still think it's a nice example of new things we might do in this different design space.